-The words above were spoken by Dr. King fifty years ago this April, 4 2017.
+The words above were spoken by Dr. King over fifty years ago on April, 4 1957.
 Instead of reversing the "thing-oriented" trend that Dr. King warns of, our increasingly globalized world has intensified and expanded it.
 The rate and ways in which we function as a "thing-oriented" society have increased without concern for the impact this has on fellow human beings around the world.